tommasomoretti/nameless-analytics/README.md

 **Technical Capabilities:**
 - **Security & Validation**: Validates request origins and authorized domains (CORS) before processing to prevent unauthorized usage.
 - **Bot Protection**: Actively detects and blocks automated traffic returning a `403 Forbidden` status.
 The system filters requests based on a predefined blacklist of over 20 User-Agents, including `HeadlessChrome`, `Puppeteer`, `Selenium`, `Playwright`, as well as common HTTP libraries like `Axios`, `Go-http-client`, `Python-requests`, `Java/OkHttp`, `Curl`, and `Wget`.
-- **Data Integrity & Priority**: Enforces a strict parameter hierarchy (Server Overrides > Tag Metadata > Config Variable > dataLayer) and prevents "orphan events" by ensuring a session always starts with a `page_view`.
+- **Data Integrity & Priority**: Enforces a strict parameter hierarchy (Server Overrides > Tag Metadata > Config Variable > dataLayer) and **prevents "orphan events"**.
+The server will reject any interaction (e.g., click, scroll) with a `403 Forbidden` status if it hasn't been preceded by a valid `page_view` event for that session.
+This ensures every session in BigQuery has a clear starting point and reliable attribution.
 - **Geolocation Enrichment**: Automatically maps the incoming request IP address to geographic location data (Country, City), allowing for regional analysis without the need to persist the sensitive IP address.
   - *Hosting Note*: To enable this feature, your server must be configured to forward geolocation headers.
 The platform natively supports **Google App Engine** (via `X-Appengine` headers) and **Google Cloud Run** (via `X-Gclb` headers).
 For Cloud Run, ensure the Load Balancer is [properly configured](https://www.simoahava.com/analytics/cloud-run-server-side-tagging-google-tag-manager/#add-geolocation-headers-to-the-traffic).
 - **Real-time streaming everywhere**: The system supports Real-time Forwarding, allowing you to POST identical event payloads to external HTTP endpoints (webhooks, conversion APIs) immediately after processing.